-Master Pizza and Photography with Guru Matt Jones.
+Master Pizza and Photography with the master of both, Matt Jones.

 This is an exciting article for us – not only were we able to sit down with one of our favorite photographers to pick his brain on shooting photos, but he is also going to take us through the steps to make some amazing pizza.
 Tonight at 9:00 pm ET we will be sitting down with Matt to go over some of these tips – watch him edit a photo – and also cook a pizza!
 You won’t want to miss it.

 Matt is going to start off this article with some quick photo tips to help you have a more successful shoot.